bhawna407/SUPPLY-CHAIN-MANAGEMENT/README.md

 **Distribution Hub Comparison**: **Ahmedabad** and **Surat** are performing slightly better but still remain within a negligible margin of each other **(approx. 29-30% OTIF)**.

 **Expansion Barrier**: Given that not a single city has reached even **50% of its OTIF target**, expanding to Tier 1 cities without fixing the **Vadodara and Ahmedabad logistics networks** would likely lead to a wider failure and brand damage.

+**RECOMMENDATIONS**
+Based on the uncovered insights, the following recommendations have been provided:

+**Establish a "Priority Response Team" for Top-Tier Customers**: Immediate focus must be placed on **Lotus Mart, Coolblue,** and **Acclaimed Stores**.
+Since their **OTIF % (20-23%)** is dangerously low, assigning a dedicated supply chain coordinator to these accounts can help bridge the gap and prevent contract termination.

+**Inventory Optimization for the Dairy Category**: Given the high volume and frequent "Incomplete" orders, AtliQ Mart should implement **Dynamic Safety Stock levels** specifically for Dairy products.
+Improving the **Line Fill Rate (LIFR)** here will have the most significant impact on overall **IF %**.

+**Logistics Audit in Vadodara**: As the city with the lowest **OTIF % (28.51%)**, a deep-dive audit of the Vadodara distribution center is required.
+Investigating local traffic patterns, vehicle availability, and warehouse processing times is essential to bring it at par with Ahmedabad and Surat.

+**Bridge the Gap between VOFR and LIFR**: The high **Volume Fill Rate (96.59%)** versus the **low Line Fill Rate (65.96%)** indicates that while bulk quantity is moving, specific items are missing.
+Management should shift KPIs from "Total Volume" to **"Order Completeness"** to ensure customers receive exactly what they requested.

+**Real-Time OTIF Tracking Dashboard for Operations**: Deploy a simplified version of this Power BI Dashboard on the warehouse floor.
+By **tracking Daily OTIF metrics in real-time, supervisors can identify and expedite "Late" or "Incomplete" orders** before they leave the facility.

+**Expansion Moratorium**: It is strongly recommended to **halt expansion into new Tier 1 cities** until the current **OTIF %** reaches a **minimum threshold of 50-55%**.
+Scaling a broken fulfillment process will only lead to brand dilution and further service failures.